Name Change for Minors

 The Petitioner shall provide to the Court a photocopy of the parents' or guardians' driver's license as well as a photocopy of the minor's birth certificate.
 These items will be collected by the court clerk and sealed so that members of the public will not have access to them.

-Procedures for Biological Parents in AgreementWhen both biological (birth) parents are in agreement of the name change, both parents complete and file the Petition for Change of Name (Minor) in the Circuit Clerk’s office.
+Procedures for Biological Parents in AgreementWhen both biological (birth) parents are in agreement of the name change, both parents complete and file the Petition for Change of Name (Minor) and the Notice of Motion in the Circuit Clerk’s office.
 The Petition for Change of Name (Minor) has to be notarized prior to filing.
-The Clerk requires a filing fee of $282.00 in cash, money order or credit card.
+The Clerk requires a filing fee of $291.00 in cash, money order or credit card.
 No personal checks are accepted.
 The Circuit Clerk will provide a date to appear in court.
 Both parents must appear on this date.
 This date can be any day Monday through

 Thursday at 9:00am or 1:30pm.